South Dakota’s Regional Haze Program

 5 Year Progress Report

 DENR is required to report every five years on the progress of its approved Regional Haze Program.
 South Dakota’s first progress report is due to EPA by January 21, 2016.
-DENR is currently working on the 5 year progress report and will include updates as they are drafted.
+Click Here to view the 5 year progress report.

 Ten Year Progress Report